openconfig/gribi/doc/specification.md

 The `Flush` RPC is an unary RPC for clients to remove gRIBI entries from a device.
 A client sends a `FlushRequest` message specifying the target network instance where the device should remove all gRIBI entries.
 The device processes the request and responds a `FlushResponse` message indicating the execution result.

-The `Flush` RPC can be used in some emergecy process to get the device out of bad traffic state, therefore:
+The `Flush` RPC can be used in some emergency process to get the device out of undesirable routing state, therefore:
 * This RPC provides a low complexity method to remove all gRIBI entries in specified network instance.
 * This RPC allows non primary client (in `SINGLE_PRIMARY` mode) to remove all gRIBI entries in specified network instance.